ipfabric/docs/docs/overview/How_Discovery_Works/common_problems/finetune-ssh-telnet.md

 | Can't detect prompt                                                               | Command timeout               | Unable to detect CLI prompt.
 Increase **network device login timeout.**                                            |
 | Command "enable" authorization failed, tried 2x                                   | Command authorization failure | The command wasn't authorized. **Increase command authorization failure retries** or increase the timer value (ms) |

-### Network device login timeout
+### Network Device Login Timeout

 Timeout before the logging prompt is received.
-It may take longer for remote branches over low-speed lines, or destined to overloaded devices.
+It may take longer for remote branches over low-speed lines or destined to overloaded devices.

-### Network device session timeout
+### Network Device Session Timeout

-Too many **_Command Timeout_** errors during the Discovery process may indicate that **_Network device session timeout_** is too short and it may be necessary to expect a delay for a response to arrive.
+Too many **_Command Timeout_** errors during the Discovery process may indicate that **_Network device session timeout_** is too short, and it may be necessary to expect a delay for a response to arrive.

-### Maximum number of parallel sessions
+### Maximum Number of Parallel Sessions

 To prevent flooding your network with too many SSH/TELNET sessions set **_Maximum number of parallel sessions_**.
 This setting can be also